-Keeping your living room clutter-free is the key to having a put-together and inviting space, but what if you have a small space or you simply own a lot of stuff?
-From throws to books to board games, you probably have a handful of things you need to store in your living room.
-The good news is there are creative and simple storage ideas that can help you keep your space tidy while providing a home for everything you have.
+The key to a clutter-free living room is having a clean, put-together, and inviting space, but what if you have a small space or you own a lot of stuff?
+From throws to books to board games, you probably have a handful of items you need to store in your living room.
+The good news is—there are creative and simple storage ideas that can help keep your space tidy while providing a home for everything you have.

-If you already have built-ins in your living room like these in amberpiercedesigns' home, you're one step ahead.
-If not, it's fairly easy to DIY or hire a carpenter to add some lovely shelves that blend in with the rest of your room.
-Built-in bookcases are the perfect spot for a few knick-knacks, but be sure to keep your shelves minimal to keep the room from looking cluttered.
+If you already have built-ins in your living room, like those in Amber Pierce's home, you're one step ahead.
+If not, it's fairly easy to DIY, or hire a carpenter, to add lovely space-saving shelves that blend into the rest of your room.
+Built-in bookcases are the perfect spot for knick-knacks, too, but be sure to keep the items minimal so the room doesn't look cluttered.

-Consider bringing in pieces of furniture that can work overtime in your living room, like this kitchen island from afrobohemianliving.
-This boho-inspired unfinished wood piece not only provides separation between the open floor plan kitchen and living spaces, but also has drawers and shelves to stash stuff away.
+Consider bringing in pieces of furniture that work overtime in your living room, like this kitchen island from Afro Bohemian Living.
+This boho-inspired unfinished wood piece not only provides separation in the open floor plan, but it also has drawers and shelves to stash away clutter.

-When buying side tables for your couch, look for those that have a little extra storage built in.
-These modern side tables from Ashley Montgomery Design have an extra lower shelf for storing books or magazines, but you can even swap in a nightstand with a drawer for even more hidden storage.
+When buying side tables for your living room, look for those that have extra storage built into them.
+The modern side tables from Ashley Montgomery Design have a lower shelf for storing books or magazines.
+However, you can even swap in a nightstand with a drawer for even more hidden storage.

 Keep It Clean

 When you style your living room's open shelving, keeping it neat and tidy is key to perfecting this look.
-These built-ins from Britt Design Studio are perfect because they not only feature exposed open shelving for knick-knacks and objects, but they also have hidden storage underneath for board games or puzzles.Continue to 5 of 12 below.
+These built-ins from Britt Design Studio are the perfect example.
+Not only do they feature open shelving for knick-knacks, but they also have hidden storage underneath for board games and puzzles.Continue to 5 of 20 below.

-Whether on a coffee table, as seen in this image from burcharddesignco, or under a TV stand, baskets are wonderful for hiding odds and ends in a living room.
-Not only can you easily toss things like dog toys, throws, or pillows in them, but baskets also come in so many different styles that they're perfect for matching with nearly any decor.
+Used on a coffee table, as seen in this image from Burchard Design Co., or under a TV stand, baskets are wonderful for hiding odds and ends in a living room.
+Toss in items like dog toys, throws, or pillows.
+Baskets also come in many different styles to perfectly match nearly any decor.

-If you don't have any built-in units, introducing a shelf that works well with the rest of your space is a great way to add a little extra storage in your living room.
-This minimalist living room from Calimia Home features a natural wood unit off to the side that blends in well enough to feel intentional, but adds extra storage to the small space.
+If you don't have built-ins, introducing a shelf that works well with the rest of your space is a great way to add extra storage to your living room.
+This minimalist living room from Calimia Home features a natural wood shelf on the perimeter that blends well enough to feel intentional while adding extra storage to the small space.

 Add a Hutch

-Though sometimes reserved for dining rooms, consider using a hutch or a sideboard in your living room.
-We love this vintage piece from hausguerin that not only provides surface space for flowers, coffee table books, or candles, but also has hidden storage for all of your other must-haves.
+Often reserved for dining rooms, a hutch or a sideboard in your living room can provide hidden storage.
+We love this vintage piece from Kaelyn Guerin.
+It provides surface space for flowers, coffee table books, and candles, but also has cabinets and drawers for all of your other must-haves.

-One easy way to add extra storage space to your living room is to pick furniture with built-in storage.
-You can find ottomans, couches, or coffee tables (like this one from LA Designer Affair) that easily open up to offer storage for blankets, linens, and more.Continue to 9 of 12 below.
+An easy way to add extra storage space to your living room is to pick furniture with built-in storage.
+You can find ottomans and coffee tables (like this one from LA Designer Affair) that can easily double as storage for blankets, linens, and technology.Continue to 9 of 20 below.

 Try Floating Shelves

-A floating shelf is a great idea if you want something more than a standalone piece, but a full built-in unit is out of reach.
-These floating wooden shelves from LeClair Decor are perfect for tucking into a corner or a nook, and add a bit of extra storage space for objects or art.
+Utilizing floating shelves is a great idea if you want something more than a standalone piece, but a full built-in unit is out of reach.
+These floating wooden shelves from LeClair Decor are perfect for tucking into a corner or a nook and add extra storage space for objects or art, too.